 Can’t decide which Rooibos Tea to have?
 Choose from 5 mouthwatering brews with our Rooibos Tea Selection, which includes Rooibos Tea, Rooibos Earl Grey and Lemon, Rooibos Caramel, Rooibos Oriental Night, and Rooibos Mango and Bamboo.
 Each selection is 50g and offers something different from the last.
 Be adventurous today while also reaping the benefits of frequent Rooibos Tea consumption.

 Rooibos is one of the healthiest herbal teas around, best known for being caffeine free and low in tannins.
 When consumed as part of a healthy and active lifestyle, it can likewise lesson symptoms of allergies and provide weight loss properties.
-Evoke the spirit of South Africa with a twist!
+Evoke the spirit of South African tea with a twist!
 Buy our Rooibos Tea Selection and find your new favourite beverage!

 Rooibos Tea is growing in popularity with each passing year.
 In 1998, 1,230 tons of Rooibos was produced for the market.
 In 2007, however, exports had risen to 14,000 tons.
 That’s quite a leap!
 But it hasn’t always been this way.
 In fact, around 200 years ago, it looked as if Rooibos might have been forgotten all together (thankfully, it wasn't).